 iMac Pro price

-The entry-level iMac Pro configuration starts at a kingly sum of $4,999, but at that lofty price point you get a hardy all-in-one that includes a 27-inch Retina 5K display, 8-core Intel Xeon processor, AMD Radeon Vega graphics, 32GB ECC memory and an 1TB SSD.
+The most affordable iMac Pro configuration can be had for a kingly sum of $4,999 (about £3,870, AU$6,680), but at that lofty price point your money will net you a hardy all-in-one that includes a 27-inch 5K Retina display, an 8-core Intel Xeon processor, AMD Radeon Vega graphics, 32GB of error-correcting code (ECC) memory and a 1TB solid-state drive (SSD).

 That’s $1,099 (£1,049, AU$1,699) to start for the 21.5-inch iMac and $1,799 ($1,749, AU$2,799) for the 27-inch model to start.
 The iMac Retina 4K 21.5-inch model, however, has gone from a starting price of $1,499 to $1,299 (£1,249, AU$1,899).